Wasted-Time/Arcane-Pulse/README.md

 # Arcane-Pulse (Dont Use this with Bern or NgSp)

-# Sorcerer-Powerful Burst Ball / No Ballistic / No Cooldown / Automatic Burst / Full Screen Lock / Invincible Height
+# Sorcerer-Powerful Arcane / No Ballistic / No Cooldown / Automatic Burst / Full Screen Lock / Invincible Height